109

 While there are a few amazing writers whose first novel was an instant success, many writers grow into their craft.
 Not every debut novel is perfect in terms of plot or characterization or even spelling.
 Even if a young author makes a few mistakes in his or her first book, there’s still much to enjoy about debut authors—and the next book is sure to be better.

-That list surprises even me—I didn’t realize I’d read quite so many books by new authors.
+Some of these authors have gone on to publish many more books, while others remain newer voices I hope to read more from in the future.
 Some of those books (Cibou and Miss Fortune) I read because of recommendations from a friend.
 Others I read because I knew or met the authors (Running Toward Home and One Smooth Stone).
 And some I was simply able to read through being a book review blogger (Dance, Gladys, Dance and Come Sunday).
 Either way, I’ve really enjoyed all of them.

 Do you pick up debut fiction?
 What work of debut fiction have you read and enjoyed recently?